mellowmintapp/landing/README.md

 MellowMint Apps develops innovative mobile applications for iOS and Android platforms.
 Our current apps include:

 ### Memory by Seasons
-A journaling app that helps you capture memories and reflect on your life, season by season.
+A memory board game where you flip tiles to match the correct ones, season by season.
-- Easy seasonal journaling
+- Easy seasonal tile matching
-- Photo and note support
+- Seasonal themes and scoring
-- Reminders to reflect
+- Score tracking

 ### Closet Flow
 Organize your wardrobe, plan outfits, and simplify your mornings with Closet Flow.